particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 Importing the devices to the product is easy when you order in tray or reel quantities from the Particle wholesale store.
 You'll be emailed a list of device IDs, which can be imported into the console in a few clicks.
 This both adds the devices to the product and activates the SIM card for cellular devices.

+You can also add devices individually using the Particle cloud API.
+And example of this technique can be found in the [device cloud setup example script](https://github.com/particle-iot/node-example-device-cloud-setup).
+Two common methods are connecting by USB to read the Device ID, or scanning the serial number sticker on the device.

 #### Using a test account

 Another option is to use a test account during initial device testing.
 This makes it easy to run test firmware and test cellular or Wi-Fi connectivity.

-Only after successfully completing the tests do you flash the final user firmware.
+Only after successfully completing the tests do you flash the final user firmware and associate the device with the product.

+This method is more complicated and must be done with care to prevent long activation times when the SIM is activated later.
+See [SIM activation speed](/tutorials/device-cloud/device-claiming/#sim-activation-speed).

 ### Connecting by end-user